martinpaljak/GlobalPlatformPro/README.md

             gp.exe -info

+   * On Linux it is easier to add an alias to the shell like this:

+            alias gp="java -jar $(PWD)/gp.jar"
+            # Now you can avoid typing java -jar and gp works from any folder
+            gp -h

  * List applets (this and following commands can brick your card with wrong keys!):

         java -jar gp.jar -list